-For 30 years, the TopSail Youth Program has been changing the lives of youth in Los Angeles County through a highly interactive educational program at-sea aboard the twin brigantines, SSV Irving Johnson and SSV Exy Johnson.
-These 110-foot traditionally rigged tall ships were named after experiential learning pioneers who sailed around the world seven times with young crews in the ’30s and ’50s, with a short hiatus as a result of World War II.
-Recognizing the extraordinary value of “hands-on learning,” TopSail founder and retired science teacher Jim Gladson designed an innovative program that incorporates every aspect of operating a large sailing vessel to engage youth in a real-world classroom at sea.
+For more than 30 years, we have been changing the lives of youth in Los Angeles County through our TopSail Youth Program, a highly-interactive educational program at-sea aboard the twin brigantines, Irving Johnson and Exy Johnson, out of the Port of Los Angeles, and our three-masted schooner, American Pride, out of Long Beach.
+Recognizing the extraordinary value of hands-on learning, the Los Angeles Maritime Institute’s founder and retired science teacher Jim Gladson designed an innovative program that incorporates every aspect of operating a large sailing vessel to engage youth in a real-world classroom at sea.
 In addition to bringing subjects like science and math to life, the shipboard environment challenges youth to work together, improves communication skills, stimulates critical thinking, builds confidence, and provides a safe environment to address feelings of inadequacy.
-The experience of learning at sea is an educational adventure many young students never forget, and instills a love for lifelong learning.
+The experience of learning at sea is an educational adventure many young students never forget and instills a love for lifelong learning.